ERIE CANALWAY TRAIL:

 Camillus to Port Byron Section:

-Starting from Camillus; The wide stone-dust Erie Canalway Trail travels west along the northern side of the canal.
+Starting from Warners Road parking lot in Camillus; The wide stone-dust Erie Canalway Trail Travels West along the northern side of the canal.

 Note; A grass lined trail travels along the southern side of the canal as part of the Nancy Browne Wildlife Sanctuary.